moloch54/b4blood/README.md

 # b4blood
-Find Domain Controller on a network, enumerate users, AS-REP Roasting and hash cracking, bruteforce password, dump AD users, scan SMB shares
+Find Domain Controller on a network, enumerate users, AS-REP Roasting and hash cracking, bruteforce password, dump AD users, scan SMB shares.
 Very useful in CTF, this is a useful tool before BloodHound ingestor.
  --internal options for real life.

 You need impacket, nmap, crackmapexec, smbmap, smbclient, ldapdump should be fine on Kali